micmejia/bible-dump/NKJV/Isaiah/Isa 24.md

 The land shall be entirely emptied and utterly plundered, For the Lord has spoken this word.

 ###### 4
-The earth mourns _and_ fades away, The world languishes _and_ fades away; The haughty[^a] people of the earth languish.
+The earth mourns _and_ fades away, The world languishes _and_ fades away; The haughty people of the earth languish.

 ###### 5
 The earth is also defiled under its inhabitants, Because they have transgressed the laws, Changed the ordinance, Broken the everlasting covenant.

 ###### 6
-Therefore the curse has devoured the earth, And those who dwell in it are [^b]desolate.
+Therefore the curse has devoured the earth, And those who dwell in it are desolate.
 Therefore the inhabitants of the earth are burned, And few men _are_ left.

 ###### 7
 The new wine fails, the vine languishes, All the merry-hearted sigh.